An advertising corporation hiring a fiction novel writer when they were looking for a business copywriter would not be a good move.

 Social media writers put together posts for Facebook, Twitter, Instagram, and other social platforms.
-Typically, companies hire freelancers to generate social media posts advertising a product, a new blog post, an event, or some information about the company.
+Typically, companies hire freelancers to generate social media posts (like hiring Instagram post) advertising a product, a new blog post, an event, or some information about the company.

 Email marketing and newsletters: writing for the purpose of sending out emails to subscribers informing them about important new releases, changes, or news regarding a business or product.

 Technically, email marketing and newsletter writing are forms of copywriting.